Skip to content

 What’s actually confirmed

-His camera is also reported in that same coverage, described only as “a Sony” — the exact model wasn’t confirmed clearly enough in the available reporting to state with confidence.
+His camera is also reported from that same video, described only as “a Sony” — the exact model wasn’t confirmed clearly enough in available secondhand reporting to state with confidence, and we didn’t independently verify it either.

 What’s commonly claimed but not confirmed